raspigam/knowledgebase/opportunities/README.md

 # Opportunities in working with the Raspberry Pi computer

 In the list below we collect descriptions of opportunities as we encounter them in our use of the Raspberry Pi computer.
-Initially it will be a quite raw and unordered - we can clean it up and categorise later as it grows.
+Initially it will be quite raw and unordered - we can clean it up and categorise later as it grows.

 ## International collaboration